-Our leadership development efforts include multiday Servant Leadership training sessions, district management training, dozens of varying leadership webinar topics, and other safety, sales, maintenance, operations and financial training courses engaging every employee level throughout the Company.
+Our leadership development efforts include multi-day Servant Leadership training sessions, district management training, dozens of varying leadership webinar topics, and other safety, sales, maintenance, operations and financial training courses engaging every employee level throughout the Company.

 As an organization, we look to continually raise the level of accountability through our annual Servant Leadership survey, which provides employees the opportunity to grade their managers on an anonymous basis.
 The score, along with several other metrics such as talent development, are incorporated into the leader's compensation plan.
 We also view the scores as indicative of employee engagement and therefore incorporate Servant Leadership scores into our aspirational ESG targets with a goal of continuous improvement.

-With over 85% participation, our 2021 Servant Leadership survey demonstrated continued improvement to record 2021 levels, with the largest gains coming from our frontline drivers and operators.
+With nearly 90% participation, our 2022 Servant Leadership survey demonstrated continued improvement to record levels, with the largest gains stemming from our frontline mechanics and drivers.